r00tusrDE/docker-netcup-ddns/README.md

 Just skip the part that says "Copy all files to your webspace" and follow the rest of the installation how-to and you are good to go.

 ## License
+The `ownDynDNS` submodule is distributed under the GPLv3 License.
+See [ownDynDNS/LICENSE](https://github.com/fernwerker/ownDynDNS/blob/7f6291964e4aca4c612c69dc7839077623bde1f2/LICENSE) for more information.
-Distributed under the MIT License.
+The rest of the project is distributed under the MIT License.
 See `LICENSE` for more information.